 How to Make Sous Vide Pork Chops

 Start by liberally seasoning the pork chops.
-I like a peppery blend for mine, so I use New Bae from Primal Palate and a little salt.
-Don’t be scare of salt when seasoning for sous vide!
+I typically stick to salt and pepper, and I’m not shy.
+Don’t be scared of salt when seasoning for sous vide!

 Drop the pork chops into a pre-heated water bath set to the correct temperature for your preferred doneness.
 I like medium best – meaty texture, without getting close to dry.
 Here are some temperature options for you: